 The morphology and surface structure of the T200 98:2 formulation were analyzed by SEM.
 Processing the suspensions by spray-drying yielded looser agglomerates that were less smooth, less regular and less cohesive than the raw material (Fig.37, p 132).
 Increasing the proportion of water in the feed was shown to change the size and shape of the spray-dried tobramycin particles.
 The powder consisted of smaller agglomerates of about 50-200 μm in size (Fig. 55.A).
 A corrugated surface that was consistent with rapid particle drying, cavity formation and particle collapse was observed.
-At larger magnifications, we could observe (Fig. 55.B) that these agglomerates made up of small particles probably explain the better dispersion of the particles, compared to raw micronized tobramycin, during inhalation.
+At larger magnifications, we could observe (Fig. 55.B) that these agglomerates made up of small particles and tended to being porous.
+These loose agglomerates made up of small particles probably explain the better dispersion of the particles, compared to raw micronized tobramycin, during inhalation.
 Due to this morphology, the particles became light, as was confirmed by the bulk density measurements, and the spray-dried formulations presented good flowability (Table 19, p 166).